darekf77/typescript-npm-project/README.md

 # TO REMEBER
+- dont use _.lodash function: values or other that may not be supported across all lodash version
 - dont override symlink with fs
 - node_modules/link_from_another_project_dir is resolving packges not from this node_modules !!!
       -> dont use links in node_modules